Connect with a certified trainer for free

 Symptoms generally develop gradually over time, and may include:

-- Numbness and/or tingling in the ring and pinky fingers
+• Numbness and/or tingling in the ring and pinky fingers (commonly known as pinky finger numbness)

 When to see a doctor

-Your doctor will examine your elbow for signs of tenderness in the elbow over the ulnar nerve.
-He/she will also assess your range of motion, nerve sensation, and strength in the muscles that are controlled by the nerve.
-Your doctor may want to do nerve conduction studies to help him/her understand where the nerve is compressed, as well as to assess how well the nerve is functioning.
+Your doctor will examine your elbow for signs of tenderness in the area over the ulnar nerve.
+They will also assess your range of motion and nerve sensation.
+Your doctor may perform nerve conduction studies to identify where the nerve is compressed and how well it functions, helping them determine the appropriate cubital tunnel syndrome treatment.

 In order to make a diagnosis, your doctor may prescribe the following imaging tests: